highlando/18-dae-course-ovgu/index.md

 Course DAEs - OvGU - 2018
 -----

-> :rocket: Second exercise is online.
-Discussion on November 2nd (Friday).
+> :rocket: Third exercise is online.
+Discussion on November 16th (Friday).

-> :rocket: I have added the proof of the uniqueness of the *Drazin* inverse to the [script](http://janheiland.de/script-daes/).
+> :rocket: I have added the examples from the last lecture to the [script](http://janheiland.de/script-daes/).

-> :rocket: The [script](http://janheiland.de/script-daes/) for the introduction is online but still needs some additions and polishing.

 Here you find basic and current information and materials for the lecture *DAEs* at the OvGU in the winter term 2018.